Note: All entries (if not noted otherwise) are from The Faces.

 - Roll Over Beethoven-Lawdy Miss Clawdy-I Feel So Good (Chuck Berry-

-Lloyd Price-Big Bill Broonzy)
+Lloyd Price-William Broonzy)